UseHover/hover-docs/installation.md

 ---
 layout: page
+permalink: /installation
 ---

 # Installation

-If you are new to Android or starting your app from scratch, we have an <%= link\_to %Q\[app on Github\], "https://github.com/UseHover/HoverStarter", target: :\_blank %> that can help you get going faster.
+If you are new to Android or starting your app from scratch, we have an [app on Github](https://github.com/UseHover/HoverStarter) that can help you get going faster.
 Just follow the instructions in the README.

 #### Create an App